 Chapels are an integral part of the discipleship ministry of Westlake.
 The elementary grades and secondary grades have separate chapels but occasionally come together for an all school chapel.
 Chapels serve as an opportunity for corporate worship and biblical learning.
 Singing, prayer, scripture reading, recitation of memory verses, and teaching from God’s Word are regular components of chapel.
 Westlake frequently schedules student-led chapels.
 These chapels offer the opportunity for another avenue of discipleship via student leadership, service, public speaking, and organizational training.
 Westlake also invites outside speakers to address our students with biblical teaching during chapel.

-Except for senior participating in the Friday senior lunch privilege, students are not permitted to leave campus for lunch.
-Likewise, outside visitors are not allowed to attend lunch at school unless they are:
+Except for seniors participating in the Friday senior lunch privilege, students are not permitted to leave campus for lunch.
+Likewise, outside visitors are not allowed to attend lunch at school unless they are parents, grandparents, or siblings of students, alumni, pastors or youth pastors.

 Westlake operates as a secure, locked facility whenever there are students in the building.
 All doors are to remain locked and the only entrance for guests is through the front doors, which are video monitored and can be remotely unlatched.
 Students and guests should never open any door for any person.
 Westlake conducts regular lockdown drills to make sure our faculty, staff, and students are well acquainted with our emergency procedures.